וללב מלכים אין חקר

 This, more than anything else, has been responsible for what some see as a catastrophe.
 But in fact, it has been a revolt against intellectual and indulged elites.
 Only time will tell what Trump’s policies will be.
 Who knows?
 He is changeable.
 His advisers are changeable.
 His relationships are changeable.
 He can blow hot and cold.
 Support you one minute and undermine you the next.
 He has made friends with evil people ( what politicians have not) and with good people.
 And it’s not just in America.
 The European press and media are stupidly vindictive, and alarmist and like to call him a Nazi).

 America has taken the lead culturally, academically, and philosophically in the woke revolution.
 But much of Europe has adopted many of these puerile woke theories or has accepted the naïve, appeasing Obama mentality that if you’re nice to your enemies they will do the right thing and back down.
-Which has led to North Korean troops in Gaza, Lebanon and now Ukraine.
+Which neither Russia, North Korea, Syria nor Iran paid any attention to.
 We don’t know whether Trump will reverse this.
 But repeating failed policies can only be the recipe for madness.
 Current American policies have failed in the attempt to impose democracy on countries simply not prepared for it.
 And in appeasing violent regimes and tolerating that cesspit of hatred called the United Nations.
 There has to be a change.
 Will it come now?

 I am biased.
 We are all biased in one way or another.
 Loyal to families, to cultures, to ideologies, and we are pretty resistant to challenges and criticism.
 Only occasionally do we change course.
 The beauty of the human condition is that we are different, and we do not all conform to the same ideals and values, and we can change.
 But change like the tide comes in and goes out.
 This after all is a theme that runs right through the Bible and history.
 Nothing is static.